-Women are often considered enigmatic in their ability to balance contradictions effortless throughout the course of the day – strength with gentleness, intelligence with creativity and femininity with boldness.
+Women are often considered enigmatic in their ability to balance contradictions effortlessly throughout the course of the day – strength with gentleness, intelligence with creativity, and femininity with boldness.
 Many women accomplish incredible amounts in their daily lives, balancing work and other interests with family and home.
 Yet, instead of feeling happy, confident and empowered, many women feel weak, small and unhappy.
-At The Option Institute we help women feel good about who that are and what they offer to the world.
+At the Option Institute we help women feel good about who they are and what they offer to the world.
 We show them what it means to be exceptional.

 I am writing this to express my gratitude to everyone at The Option Institute.
 One year ago I attended a one-week program.
 I came with a failing marriage, fibrocystic breast disease and battling depression like I’d never experienced before.
 I felt like I was reaching for a life preserver in an ocean of high waves.
 I left feeling like I could walk on water.

 Now, almost a year later, my life has definitely changed.
 My marriage is more honest and accepting than it has ever been.
 The lumps in my breast are smaller and, at times, totally gone.
 The scar from the surgery (I had to remove a lump six months before coming to The Institute) had healed outwardly, but was constantly sore and large under the skin.
 When I dressed the morning I left The Option Institute, it was the first time it didn’t hurt to raise my arm.

 As for depression, I can’t think of any reason why I would choose to feel that way again.
 I experience life fully now; I don’t just live it.